guyonmatteau/digital-lions/README.md

 ## Development

 All components are dockerized and available in development locally with docker compose.

+### Environment

 This project uses [direnv](https://direnv.net/) to setup environment variables.
 First copy `.env.template` to `.env`.
-After that spin up the postgresDB (and optionally pgadmin if you want to inspect the database from the browser):
+After that spin up the postgresDB (and optionally pgadmin if you want to inspect the database from the browser).

+### Build
 ```bash
 docker compose up -d db pgadmin
 ```